 Whether through education, research or policy initiatives, we’re putting into action the knowledge and information we have gained about what causes health disparities and how to reduce and eliminate them.
 While some of our research programs focus on answering outstanding questions about why certain disparities exist, others incorporate what we already know into testable interventions designed to improve minority health.

-The Health Equity Leadership Institute (HELI) is an intensive week-long “research boot camp” offered annually by the collaborative efforts of the Maryland Center for Health Equity and the Collaborative Center for Health Equity at the University of Wisconsin-Madison.
-The goal is to increase the number of minority investigators engaged in health disparities and health equity research and to support their success in schools of public health, medicine and other social and behavioral science disciplines.
+This annual, intensive week-long “research boot camp” is offered by the Maryland Center for Health Equity and the Collaborative Center for Health Equity at the University of Wisconsin-Madison.
+It aims to increase the number of minority investigators engaged in health disparities and health equity research.

 The CHAIR project is extending the reach and scalability of trusted Black barbers/stylists using human-centered design and innovative technology to catalyze community-driven collective action promoting health and racial equity.